Supermen of America: Current status

 Several members of the group are seen during the 2006 Infinite Crisis event in the pages of The OMAC Project No. 6.
-The team is confronting several OMACs, technologically advanced warriors controlled by a central intelligence that wishes to corral superhuman activities, even it means using murder.
+The team is confronting several OMACs, technologically advanced warriors controlled by a central intelligence that wishes to corral superhuman activities, even if it means using murder.
 The OMACs analysis states the team is "67.89% neutralized".
-White Lotus is shown upright and active.
-Brahma and Outburst are clearly down.
-Loser is being attacked by two OMACs.
-Outside of a passing reference in a subsequent issue of Superman, wherein it is mentioned Superman went to check on the team—however much there was left at that point—the final fate of the SoA remains unrevealed.
+The final fate of the SoA remains unrevealed.

 Second team

-After a months-long walk across the US, Superman recruits several allies into a new group named after the former SoA.
+After a months-long walk across the US during the "Superman: Grounded" storyline, Superman recruits several allies into a new group named after the former SoA.
+Superman family members Superboy, Supergirl, and Steel joined the team, along with Livewire and Iron Munro.